-The Sony Alpha A6300 and the Fujifilm X-T2 are two enthusiast cameras that were revealed to the public, respectively, in February 2016 and July 2016.
+The Sony Alpha A6300 and the Fujifilm X-T2 are two enthusiast cameras that were announced, respectively, in February 2016 and July 2016.
 Both the A6300 and the X-T2 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T2 is considerably larger (52 percent) than the Sony A6300.
 Moreover, the X-T2 is markedly heavier (25 percent) than the A6300.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.